KPI Example

 We can evaluate Cost per Resolution in four ways:

-• Low expense, high efficiency: this might appear the most ideal scenario, but the danger here lies in your support team becoming overworked.
+This might appear the most ideal scenario, but the danger here lies in your support team becoming overworked.

-• Low expense, low efficiency: a too-low investment in your support team, coupled with inefficiency, indicates a lack of care for customer satisfaction.
+A too-low investment in your support team, coupled with inefficiency, indicates a lack of care for customer satisfaction.

 While reducing the Cost per Resolution appears to be an ideal path to follow, there’s a real danger that cost-cutting will result in a far lower quality of service for your customers–and a far higher degree of stress for your support team employees.